 A Fern Grows in Newark

-Read on, then visit Fern and Fossils and their new storefront spot at 233 Washington Street Newark NJ.
-Take a workshop like their new Meditate, Plant and Sip, or book a private event for friends!
+Read on, then visit Fern and Fossils and their work throughout Newark NJ.
+Take a workshop like their new Meditate, Plant, and Sip, or book a private event for friends!

 “Fern & Fossil provides all-inclusive instructional workshops on terrarium building and plant care.
 Terrarium building allows participants to explore their creativity and learn about plant maintenance in an approachable & sociable way.
 By layering sand, earth & rocks, we create a tiny environment for plants to grow.
 Each terrarium can be personalized using moss, stones & bespoke ornaments.
 All Fern & Fossil participants create a unique finished project to take home.

 Some chat with Samantha:

 S: Do you want the long convoluted story of how I got into plant care at all?